special-char/-tsc_tech-medusa-plugin-notification-template/README.md

 ### 🔄 Using in Workflows

-To use the notification template in your workflow hook, import the `setExtraData` and `subscriberWorkflow` functions from the `medusa-plugin-notification-template/workflows`:
+To use the notification template in your workflow hook, import the `subscriberWorkflow` functions from the `medusa-plugin-notification-template/workflows/subscriber-workflow`:

 ```typescript
 import { subscriberWorkflow } from "medusa-plugin-notification-template/workflows/subscriber-workflow";